Coordination in distributed networks via coded actions with application to power control: Coded power control

 \subsection{Coded power control over interference channels}

-We consider an interference channel with two transmitters and two receivers.
-We specialize the model to the multiple-access channel in Section~\ref{sec:coord-scheme}, for which we develop and analyze an explicit non-trivial power control code.
+We first consider an interference channel with two transmitters and two receivers, which we then specialize to the multiple-access channel in Section~\ref{sec:coord-scheme} to develop and analyze an explicit non-trivial power control code.

 By denoting $g_{ij}$ the channel gain between Transmitter $i$ and Receiver $j$, each realization of the global wireless channel state is given by